zdnahom/trading-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project , please clone it and try it .
+If you like this project, please clone it and try it.
 I know you're going to love it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like  [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the amazing design, and also I'd like to thank Microverse(staffs , mentors , reviewers) giving me the knowledge to build an amazing project like this.
+I would like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the amazing [design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), and I'd also want to thank Microverse(staffs , mentors , reviewers) for giving me the knowledge to build an amazing project like this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>